WYcreative/genesis/generators/app/templates/README.md

 `npm test` | Checks for code-style issues.
 `npm run dist` | Prepares de built code for distribution.
 `npm run clean` | Deletes the compiled code in `build` and `dist` directories.
+`npm run deploy` | Runs the whole build and distribution process, prepares a release, and deploys the project.

 ## Starter